Nikita-stud/Nikita-stud/README.md

 <!-- Kind and warm welcome if you came here -->

-- 🌱 I’m currently learning how to use Bootstrap and 3D CSS animations
+- 🌱 I’m currently learning how to use React with Typescript
 - 💬 Ask me how to center a div
 - 🤔 I’m looking for help to decode and build Bruno Simon Portfolio website
 - 📫 You can reach me through email: nikita151998de@gmail.com